XDean/blog/content/post/coding/database/database-normalize.md

 ### Functionally Dependent 函数依赖

-Given a relation R, a set of attributes X in R is said to functionally determine another set of attributes Y, also in R, (written $X → Y$) if, and only if, each X value in R is associated with precisely one Y value in R; R is then said to satisfy the functional dependency $X → Y$.
-Equivalently, the projection $\Pi _{X,Y}R$ is a function, i.e. Y is a function of X. In simple words, if the values for the X attributes are known (say they are x), then the values for the Y attributes corresponding to x can be determined by looking them up in any tuple of R containing x.
+Given a relation R, a set of attributes X in R is said to functionally determine another set of attributes Y, also in R, (written `$X → Y$`) if, and only if, each X value in R is associated with precisely one Y value in R; R is then said to satisfy the functional dependency `$X → Y$`.
+Equivalently, the projection `$\Pi _{X,Y}R$` is a function, i.e. Y is a function of X. In simple words, if the values for the X attributes are known (say they are x), then the values for the Y attributes corresponding to x can be determined by looking them up in any tuple of R containing x.
 Customarily X is called the determinant set and Y the dependent set.
-A functional dependency FD: $X → Y$ is called trivial if Y is a subset of X.
+A functional dependency FD: `$X → Y$` is called trivial if Y is a subset of X.

-在关系R中，X的值可以确定Y的值，称Y函数依赖X，记作 $X \rightarrow Y$
+在关系R中，X的值可以确定Y的值，称Y函数依赖X，记作 `$X \rightarrow Y$`

 #### Fully Functionally Dependent 完全函数依赖